scripting/wpIdentity/worknotes.md

 3. You should start with a working config.json from the server, and modify it to correspond to the local equivalents.

+Changing type of <i>filecontents</i> column from text to longtext.

+* alter table wpstorage modify column filecontents longtext;

+* one of the RSS feeds we generate got too big for a text, ie 64K.

 #### 5/25/24; 10:36:42 AM by DW

 Added websockets support and goodnight kisses.